areas0/BackupChecker/README.md

 # Why
 - Because I had time to spare
 - Because there was no such tool available online to my knowledge
+- It allows to do a safe checkup on files on two distant computers and make sure that they have the same files without sending files over network

 Created by Areas0 ~ 07/07/2020